persalys/persalys/python/doc/user_manual/graphical_interface/probabilistic_analysis/user_manual_probabilistic_analysis.rst

 3-3-1 Monte Carlo
 ~~~~~~~~~~~~~~~~~

-On the left, the **Output** section recalls the analysed output.
+For a **system limit state** (more than one failure event), the left panel shows a
+**Limit state** selector listing all sub-events.
+Selecting a sub-event updates the
+**Summary** (individual probability), **Histogram** and **FORM results** tabs accordingly.
+The **Convergence graph** tab always shows the convergence of the global (system) estimate.

+For a single-event limit state, no selector is shown.

 The results window gathers several tabs:

 - The **Summary** tab shows:
     - the elapsed computation time
     - the number of performed simulations (i.e. calls to the model)
+    - **Global failure probability estimate** (system events) or **Failure probability estimate**
-    - the failure probability estimate, its coefficient of variation and the corresponding
+      (single event): the probability estimate, its coefficient of variation and the corresponding
       confidence interval at 95%
+    - **Individual failure probability estimate** (system events only, visible when
+      *Compute individual event probabilities* was enabled): the failure probability of
+      the currently selected sub-event, with its coefficient of variation and confidence interval.

     .. image:: /user_manual/graphical_interface/probabilistic_analysis/limitStateReliabilitySummary.png
         :align: center